Can Dogs Eat Asparagus?

 Key Points:

-• Yes, dogs can safely consume asparagus in cooked form and in moderation.
+• Yes, dogs can safely consume asparagus as long as it’s cooked.

 • Dogs should avoid eating the fibrous base of the asparagus stalk.

-Asparagus is low in calories, fats, and sugar, too – which makes it an acceptable treat for your dog – if your dog thinks green veggies are ‘treats’, that is.
+Asparagus is low in calories, fats, and sugar.
+This makes it an acceptable healthy treat for your dog — if your dog thinks green veggies are ‘treats,’ that is.
+If your dog is a picky eater and you try to toss them some healthy, crunchy asparagus, don’t be surprised if they cock their head at you in confusion.

 • B-complex vitamins